 Essential Tips for Visiting Sintra

 • Things close early in Sintra, especially compared to Lisbon.
-Around 9pm, I headed out to find something to eat and found that all the restaurants except for one were already closed or in the process of closing.
+Around 9pm, I ventured out to find something to eat and found that all the restaurants except for one were already closed or in the process of closing.
 Keep this in mind, because it sucks to be stranded without something to eat.

 • You need more than one day to see it all.
 I’ve mentioned this already, but it is worth being said again.
 Don’t just do Sintra as a day trip, unless you want to be hustling and miss out on the beautiful Sintra Coast views.